emmanueljs1/nbe/NbE.lagda.md

 ```
 --->

-Using these, we can represent the context `∅, x:S, y:T` along with the variable
+Using these, the context `∅, x:S, y:T` can be represented along with the
-names `"x"` and `"y"` as follows.
+variable names `"x"` and `"y"` as is done in the following example.

 ```agda
 module Example (S T : Type) where